Ayush19-01/GCI-Fedora-Install/README.md

 4. After that it is very simple as the intsaller guides the user to choose it's preferences, like time zone, keyboard layout and language.

-5. Next, the installer asks the user to select a partition to install fedora on or let the installer choose the free space by itself.
+5. Next, the installer asks the user to select a partition to install ___Fedora___ on or let the installer choose the free space by itself.
 I chose to let the installer configure the space by itself.
+Cick install after selecting all preferences.

-6. Fedora gets installed and asks the user to restart, after the restart you can use the Fedora Workstation.
+6. ___Fedora__ gets installed and asks the user to restart, after the restart you can use the ___Fedora___ Workstation.

 7. The user selects language, sets username, password for that user.

-8. A getting started screen appears which briefs the user about the usage of the OS.
+8. One gets a _getting started screen_ appears which briefs the user about the usage of the OS.

-___I faced no problem at all during the installation of fedora workstation 31, the installation process of fedora is pretty straight forward and doesn't require any experience of linux usage, a windows/mac user can easily install it.
-Before fedora I had been using debian(Ubuntu) and the problem I faced while installing Ubuntu was allocating the free space and converting it to ext4 format, but in fedora I didn't do anything with unallocated/free space and left it to the installer to decide, which is a very good feature for someone who is as confused as I was during the installation of Ubuntu.___
+___I faced no problem at all during the installation of Fedora workstation 31, the installation process of Fedora is pretty straight forward and doesn't require any experience of linux usage, a windows/mac user can easily install it.
+Before Fedora I had been using debian(Ubuntu) and the problem I faced while installing Ubuntu was allocating the free space and converting it to ext4 format, but in Fedora I didn't do anything with unallocated/free space and left it to the installer to decide, which is a very good feature for someone who is as confused as I was during the installation of Ubuntu.___

 ## Screenshots after installation